daniss/Metric_converter/README.md

 5. The converted amount will be displayed in the output text field.

 ## Note
-This script uses predefined conversion factors stored in a dictionary.
-If you need to update the conversion rates or add new currencies, you can modify the `conversion_factors` dictionary accordingly.
+This script uses conversion factors from an API.
+If you need to add new currencies, you can modify the `conversion_factors` dictionary accordingly.